LizEve/LSU_Herbarium_Imaging_Scripts/Notes/Setup.md

 ### Programs/versions

 Python3 and package downloader like pip.
-Ubuntu XXX
+Ubuntu 20.04 LTS
 Computer with Windows 10
-Local backup drives plugged into or mounted on the windows machines.
+Local backup drives mounted on the window machine.
 Remote server for long-term storage and serving images.

 ### System Requirements

-These scripts have been tested using Windows 10 and Ubuntu XXX.
+These scripts have been tested using Windows 10, Ubuntu 20.04, and Python 3.
 All scripts should work on any Linux platform.
 However, the automation of running scripts daily will be different.

 ## Download and edit scripts on imaging computer